michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 }
 ```

-As mentioned in the comment, the main point of making a special kind of top-level handle to a future
+As mentioned in the comment, the main purpose of making a special kind of top-level pointer to a future
 is to handle spurious wake-ups from our executor (since real `impl Future`'s are not allowed to be
 polled after they return `Poll::Ready`, but we need our executor to be able to poll tasks after they
 are done), and also to make the top-level future `Unpin` to save ourselves some headaches down the